How To Move Forward In Life When You Feel Stuck

 Chances are you are looking at your future life through filters of fear and failures from your past.
 And this is what is holding you back from truly moving forward.

 You need to realize that your past is exactly that, the past.
-This doesn’t mean that you should try and make yourself forget about your past.
-Because, first, it is pretty much impossible, and, second, the past has still taught you some valuable lessons.
+This doesn't mean that you should try and make yourself forget about your past.
+Because, firstly, it is pretty much impossible, and, secondly, the past has still taught you some valuable lessons.
 What you need to do is to let go of the negative emotions and limiting beliefs, so that they lose power over your future.

 Of course, it is sometimes easier said than done.